 The beach charges $4 for use and in return provides clean amenities for use.
 There is a restaurant on the beach as well that serves a hearty dish of salt fish.

 12. Sapphire Beach

-If you love snorkeling then sapphire and Coki beach are the places to visit.
+If you love snorkeling, then sapphire and Coki beach are the places to visit.
 Sapphire beach is found on the eastern side of the island.
-It’s a bit rocky and has a lot of coral, but it also has the clearest waters and is good for snorkeling.
+It’s a bit rocky and has a lot of coral, but it also has the most crystalline waters and is suitable for snorkeling.
 There are plenty of shaded spots on the beach as well.
-Visit this beach for a nice day of rest and exploration
+Visit this beach for a beautiful day of rest and exploration

 Beach towels galore can be found by clicking here.

 While Magen’s and Sapphire beach are excellent choices for beaches, they are also good choices for a few thousand others as well.
 If sharing beach space with a sea of people isn’t your thing, then try out the beautiful Lindquist beach.

 Click here for more beaches to enjoy on at the Caribbean destination.